-- tell your doctor if you have or have ever had a blood clot, any type of cancer that affects your blood cells, myelodysplastic syndrome (a condition in which the bone marrow produces abnormal blood cells and there is a risk that cancer of the blood cells may develop), any other condition that affects your bone marrow, or kidney or liver disease.
+- tell your doctor if you have or have ever had a blood clot, bleeding problems, any type of cancer that affects your blood cells, myelodysplastic syndrome (a condition in which the bone marrow produces abnormal blood cells and there is a risk that cancer of the blood cells may develop), any other condition that affects your bone marrow, or liver disease.
 Also tell your doctor if you have had your spleen removed.

 - if you are having surgery, including dental surgery, tell the doctor or dentist that you are receiving romiplostim injection.

 - continue to avoid activities that may cause injury and bleeding during your treatment with romiplostim injection.
 Romiplostim injection is given to decrease the risk that you will experience severe bleeding, but there is still a risk that bleeding may occur.